cpfpengfei/VASP-Examples/Notes.md

 Cartesian
 0 0 0  T T T
 ```
-1: Header (comment).
+1. Header (comment).
-2: Overall scaling constant.
+2. Overall scaling constant.
-3-6: Bravais matrix.
+3. Bravais matrix
-4: Name(s) of the atom(s).
+4. Name(s) of the atom(s).
-5: Number of the atoms (of each atom type).
+5. Number of the atoms (of each atom type).
-6: (optional: selective dynamics).
+6. (optional: selective dynamics).
-7: Specifies which coordinate system is used ("cartesian" or "direct").
+7. Specifies which coordinate system is used ("cartesian" or "direct").
-8-x: Positions of the atoms.
+8. Onwards: Positions of the atoms.

 ### KPOINTS
 - k-point mesh